 Investments in equity instruments at FVOCI are initially measured at fair value plus transaction costs.
 Subsequently, they are measured at fair value with gains and losses arising from changes in fair value recognised in other comprehensive income.
-Where the asset is disposed of, the cumulative gain or loss previously accumulated in the investments revaluation reserve is not reclassified to the consolidated profit or loss but is reclassified to retained earnings.
+Where the asset is disposed of, the cumulative gain or loss previously accumulated in the investments' revaluation reserve is not reclassified to the consolidated statement of profit or loss but is reclassified to retained earnings.

-Dividends on these investments in equity instruments are recognised in profit or loss when the Group's right to receive the dividends is established unless the dividends clearly represent a recovery of part of the cost of the investment.
-Dividends earned are recognised in the consolidated profit or loss and are included in 'net investment income' in the consolidated statement of profit or loss.
+Dividends on these investments in equity instruments are recognised in the consolidated statement of profit or loss when the Group's right to receive the dividends is established unless the dividends clearly represent a recovery of part of the cost of the investment.
+Dividends earned are recognised and included in 'net investment income' in the consolidated statement of profit or loss.